Fear Of Being Alone: How To Identify And Address Autophobia

 A fear of being alone (autophobia) may be a symptom of an anxiety disorder

 The symptoms of autophobia might be similar to those of other anxiety disorders.
 For people with autophobia, these physical symptoms typically coincide with feelings of sadness, dread, or anxiety in response to being alone.
-While the symptoms can vary depending on an individual’s circumstances and coexisting health conditions.
+However, a person may not necessarily be feeling lonely to experience autophobia, as autophobia differs from loneliness.
+Autophobia is associated with extreme anxiety about situations where one is alone or thinks about being alone.
+The symptoms can vary depending on an individual’s circumstances and coexisting health conditions.

-Signs of an anxiety disorder or fear of being alone include:
+Physical signs of an anxiety disorder or fear of being alone

 Diagnosing autophobia and anxiety disorders